 Play "Red Light, Green Light."
 Indicate the red sign.
-Remind children that a red traffic light means to stop.
+Remind the children that a red traffic light means to stop.
 Indicate the green sign.
 Volunteers explain the meaning of a green traffic light.

-Say: Let's use these signs to play "Red Light, Green Light."
-Listen to the directions then watch for the sign.
-If you see the green sign it's like a green light, so you should follow the directions.
-If you see the red sign, it's like a red light, so you should freeze.
+Say: Let's use t hese signs to play "Red Light, Green Light."
+Listen to the directions the n watch for the sign.
+If you see the green sign, it's like a green light, so you should follow the directions.
+If you see the red sign, it's like a red li ght, so you should freeze.
 Ready?
-(After a few movements, a volunteer may take charge of the signs.)
-Repeat each movement several times before changing.
+(After a few movements, a volunteer ma y take charge of the signs.)
+Repeat each movement several times before ch anging.

-- Hop up and down on one foot.
+- Hop up and down on one foot. - Pat the top of your head.

-- Run in place.

-- Pat the top of your head.